Asphocarp/Unitodo/RAW.md

 ## todo
 - [ ] 0-1 prove it to be useful by doing a project
-- [ ] 1 fix: using "display: flex" or "display: inline-flex" on an element containing content editable, Chrome may have unwanted focusing behavior when clicking outside of it.
-Consider wrapping the content editable within a non-flex element.
 - [ ] 1 add feat: `space` to mark the todo item as done via: 1. change `TODO`/`TODO:`/`- [ ]` to `DONE`/`DONE:`/`- [x]` 2. append `@@fffff` (the finished timestamp) to the-first-word
   - [ ] 2 make it configurable, like pairs of `TODO`&`DONE`/`TODO:`&`DONE:`/`- [ ]`&`- [x]`
   - [ ] 2 `dd` to mark as done?